SteveShelnanMa/Sovereign_Default/README.md

 # Sovereign_Default

-This repository archives codes for international sovereign default.
+This repository archives codes for research of international sovereign default.

-While some programs are borrowed from the authors, some of them was coded by myself.
+While some programs are borrowed from the authors, some of them are coded by myself.